-There are two main types of data contained within SAGIS model databases, namely, measurement data and sector data (further information is provided in Appendix A):
+There are two main types of data contained within SAGIS model databases - measurement and sector data (further information is provided in Appendix A):

-• Measurement data - river flow (for the period 2015 to 2019) and quality (phosphorus) measurements, as well as sewage treatment works discharge flow and quality (for the data period 2016 to 2019).
+- Measurement data river flow (for the period 2015 to 2019) and quality (phosphorus) measurements as well as sewage treatment works discharge flow and quality (for the data period 2016 to 2019).
 A five year period for river flow was used because period statistics are less likely to be impacted by unusual conditions within a single year whereas a four year period for river quality was used due to concerns over anomalous measurements in 2014 and 2015.
 Where measured effluent quality data was not available a default value of 5 mg/L was applied.
 For treatment works with descriptive permits, discharge flow was estimated as the population served multiplied by 165 litres per person per day.
-For other sites discharge flow was based on either measured data or the permitted discharge flow.
+For other sites discharge flow was based on either measured data or the permitted discharge flow. - Sector data for inputs from sources other than sewage treatment works. - Estimates of diffuse inputs are included in the model by sector as an annual load input by waterbody.
+Contributions from urban, industry, septic tanks and rural land use (split into arable and livestock components) have been estimated.
+Forestry inputs have not been estimated.
+Within the modelling process waterbody loads are distributed across the river reaches in the originating waterbody. - Storm Overflows (CSOs) SAGIS includes representation of inputs from intermittent discharges such as CSOs and storm tanks.